Peppermint (2018 film): Production

-In May 2017 director Pierre Morel was attached to the project, he previously directed the first film in the Taken series starring Liam Neeson.
+In May 2017, director Pierre Morel was attached to the project; he previously directed the first film in the Taken series starring Liam Neeson.
 The script, influenced by the Marvel Comics character Frank Castle / Punisher, came from writer Chad St. John, who previously co-wrote the script for London Has Fallen.
-In August 2017, Jennifer Garner was in talks to join the film as Riley North, a woman who, driven by the deaths of her husband and daughter, killed by a cartel, wages a one-woman war on crime using various weapons.
+In August 2017, Jennifer Garner was in talks to join the film as Riley North, a woman who, driven by the deaths of her daughter and husband, killed by a cartel, wages a one-woman war on crime using various weapons.
 The title of the film, "Peppermint", refers both to the flavor of ice-cream the character's daughter was eating upon her death, and the eventual alias taken by her as she embarks on her crusade.

-Filming took place on location in California over fifty days.
+Filming took place at various locations in California over fifty days.

 Stunt coordinator Don Lee previously worked with Garner on Daredevil and Elektra.

 Garner trained for three months to prepare.
 Training included dance, cardio and weight training, boxing workouts, artillery sessions, and stunt work with her longtime double, Shauna Duggins.

 Release

 The film premiered at the Regal Cinemas L.A.
 Live Stadium 14 in Los Angeles on August 28, 2018.
 Ahead of the release of the film Garner received a star on the Hollywood Walk of Fame.
 The film went on general release in the United States on September 7, 2018.

+Reception

 Box office

-Peppermint has grossed $35.4 million in the United States and Canada, and $18.4 million in other territories, for a total worldwide gross of $53.8 million, against a production budget of $22.8 million, to $25 million.
+Peppermint grossed $35.4 million in the United States and Canada, and $18.4 million in other territories, for a total worldwide gross of $53.8 million, against a production budget of $22.8 million, to $25 million.

 In the United States and Canada, Peppermint was released alongside The Nun and God Bless the Broken Road, and was projected to gross $10–13 million from 2,980 theaters in its opening weekend.
 The film made $4.7 million on its first day, including $800,000 from Thursday night previews.
 It went on to debut to $13.4 million, finishing second at the box office, behind The Nun.